konveyor/move2kube-website/docs/tutorials/migration-workflow/collect.md

 To analyze our running application in Cloud Foundry, the Move2Kube CLI tool provides a command called `collect`.
 As the name suggests the `collect` command collects information about applications running in the cloud.

-- It looks for CLI tools such as `cf`, `oc`, and `kubectl` that you have installed.
+- For collecting information from cf running instance, you might require `cf` cli for logging into cloud foundry.
+If you want to target a specific Kubernetes cluster for your yamls, you will require either `oc`, and `kubectl` to collect information about the target cluster.

-- If you are logged into any clusters, it will use the tools it found to extract as much information as possible about the apps that are running.
-Information about Kubernetes CRDs, Cloud Foundry apps, environment variables, etc. are all collected.
-In the case of Kubernetes clusters it collects information about the types of resources that are installed on the cluster, whether it has Tekton, BuildConfigs, etc.
+- If you are logged into the cloud foundry instance, information about the apps such as environment variables, services and more are collected.
+If you are logged into Kubernetes clusters, it collects information about the types of resources that are installed on the cluster, whether it has Tekton, BuildConfigs, etc.

 - All the information that was collected gets written into a directory called `m2k_collect` as YAML files.
 In this case, the info about Cloud Foundry apps is written to a sub-directory called `cf`.
-These cluster metadata YAMLs can then be used during the plan phase to smoothen the migration.
+These YAMLs can then be used during the plan phase to get a wholistic plan combining the source and metadata.
-For example: Some of the information that is collected is port information.
-This allows Move2Kube to select the right ports for each service when generating Dockerfiles for containerizing these services.
+For example: Some of the information that is collected is port and environment variable information.
+This allows Move2Kube to select the right ports and set right environment variables for each service when generating Dockerfiles for containerizing these services.

 ## Collecting information from e2e-demo app